macmade/objc-uti/README.md

 License
 -------

-The project is released under the terms of the Boost Software License - Version 1.0.
+The project is released under the terms of the MIT License.

 Repository Infos
 ----------------